adamkocsis/rampage/index.md

 ![](man/figures/hist.png)

-Automatic ramping will use the range of values provided for the plotting function, for instance, the default plotting with the `fields` package:
+This small set of data is wrapped in a matrix to give the values some positional context, similar to spatial data.
+When these data are visualized, the automatic ramping will use the range of values provided for the plotting function: for instance, the default plotting with the `fields` package:

 ``` r
 library(fields)